PAU D' ARCO - Anti-Candidal SuperBark

 Pau D Arco - IPE ROXO - Tahuari aka Tree of Life

-Main Uses: Anti-Viral, Anti-Candidal, Blood Builder, Reproductive Balancer, Skin Repair
+Main Potential Actions: Anti-Viral, Anti-Candidal, Blood Builder, Reproductive Balancer, Skin Repair

 Use throughout History